Judge denies Meadows, Clark attempts to block arrest in Georgia

 Both Meadows and Clark sought to block their arrest ahead of Fulton County District Attorney Fani Willis’s (D) Friday deadline for defendants in the case to surrender.

-They had argued their arrest and the state proceedings should be halted while he attempts to move the case to federal court.
+They had argued their arrest and the state proceedings should be halted while they attempt to move the case to federal court.

-In Clark’s case, U.S. District Judge Steve Jones denied the effort in a six-page ruling late Wednesday afternoon, only hours after Willis opposed Clark’s demand.
-A ruling on his attempt to move his case to federal court has not yet been made, but the ruling allows Clark’s arrest and arraignment in state court to proceed in the meantime.
+U.S. District Judge Steve Jones, an Obama appointee, denied both men’s requests in separate six-page rulings late Wednesday afternoon, only hours after Willis voiced opposition to their demands.

+Though Jones has not yet decided whether the charges must proceed in federal court, his pair of decisions clears the way for Willis to arrest Clark and Meadows if they don’t surrender by Friday.

 Willis last week charged Clark and 18 other co-defendants, including Meadows and former President Trump, in a 41-count indictment stemming from efforts to overturn the 2020 election.